 Have you ever noticed that you find certain sensations soothing and satisfying?
 Like hearing the crackle of a fresh baguette or the tingly feeling you get when you use a head massager.
 This is also true for children.

-Some sensory activities can be calming for children (and inversely, some children can be aversive to other sensory experiences).
+Certain sensory activities and experiences can be calming for some children.
 When children learn what calms them down, they can more readily regulate their emotions and internal discomfort and learn to deal with challenging situations.
 Appropriate sensory activities may be especially important for those with exceptionalities, like children with autism, who may have a harder time with self-regulation.

 6. Fosters Creativity and Imagination

-Because sensory play is open-ended, meaning there are no preset instructions or rules for children to follow, children have the ability to express their creativity freely.
-Unlike closed-ended activities, there is no right or wrong way to play.
+Because sensory play is open-ended, meaning there are no specific instructions or rules to follow, children have the ability to express their creativity freely.
+Unlike more closed-ended activities, there is no right or wrong way to play.

 During open-ended play, children are allowed to make their own decisions and fully engage their creativity and imagination.